 The NATSISPS remains a sound evidence-based strategic response to Indigenous suicide.
 However, it also responded to a set of circumstances that have changed since 2013, including the following:

-- The replacement of Medicare Locals with Primary Health Networks (PHNs) in 2015 and the responsibility for primary mental health care (e.g. provided by GPs) and suicide prevention being given to PHNs in 2016.
+- The replacement of Medicare Locals with Primary Health Networks (PHNs) in 2015 and the responsibility for primary mental health care (e.g., provided by GPs) and suicide prevention being given to PHNs in 2016.

 - The adoption of ‘integrated approaches’ as the basis of national suicide prevention activity in 2016.
 An ‘integrated approach’ involves the coordination of multiple evidence-based responses to suicide at the same time in a community, with the understanding that the effect of the combined responses will be greater than that of the individual parts.
 The reform commenced with the establishment of 16 sites where integrated approaches were trialled, with the Darwin and the Kimberley sites to specifically trial integrated approaches to Indigenous suicide prevention.
-A number of other trial sites have relevance to Indigenous communities.
+Several other trial sites have relevance to Indigenous communities.

 - To support the above, the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) was established to determine ‘what works’ in Indigenous suicide prevention based in part on evaluated programs.
 Published in 2016 as Solutions That Work, the project’s work significantly expanded the Indigenous suicide prevention evidence base.